caspervonb/node-browser_process/doc/man/browser_process.findSync.3.md

 ## PARAMETERS

 `name` *String*
-:   The name to use.
+:   Specifies the name of a browser to find.

 ## DESCRIPTION

-Searches default installation directories for an executable of a browser with the given `name` which may be `chrome`, `chromium`, `electron` or `firefox`.
+`findSync` searches default installation directories for an browser executable with the specified `name` which may be `chrome`, `chromium`, `electron` or `firefox`, returning the absolute executable path of that browser.

 ## RETURN VALUE